gadicc/wmd/README.md

 * Create new cloud servers on demand.
 With realtime stats.
-* Each Meteor process is run under forever-monitor, restarted automatically, with logs & stats on the Web UI.
+* Each Meteor process is run under forever-monitor, restarted automatically, with realtime logs & stats on the Web UI.
 * Meteor is run directly, no bundling involved, for faster deploys (see FAQ).
-* Deployments are via git deploys (see FAQ).
+* Deployments are via git deploys (see FAQ), with auto update on push.

 ## Features (coming soon)